cfengine/cfbs/README.md

   Empty list `[]` is returned if the module was found, but it does not accept any input.
 - `cfbs install`: Run this on a hub as root to install the policy set (copy the files from `out/masterfiles` to `/var/cfengine/masterfiles`).
 - `cfbs pretty`: Run on a JSON file to pretty-format it.
 (May be expanded to other formats in the future).
+- `cfbs render-input`: Convert input data for a module into an augments file (`def.json`) and print it.
+  Takes the same input data as `cfbs set-input`, validates it the same way, but stores nothing - the augment is written to the given outfile instead.
+  Useful for rendering the augment for input data which is not stored in the project, for example input entered per host group in Mission Portal.
 - `cfbs set-input`: Set input data for a module.
   Non-interactive version of `cfbs input`, takes the input as a JSON, validates it and stores it.
   `cfbs set-input` and `cfbs get-input` can be thought of as ways to save and load the input file.